 Fitness is a big part of my life.
 I love to work out.
 I love to challenge myself and my body, and I love seeing my body change.
-I’m approached day-after-day at the gym, at work, via text, from others that are trying to change their body and they want to know what I’m doing.
+I’m approached day after day at the gym, at work, via text, from others that are trying to change their body and want to know what I’m doing.
 Since I already have a platform that is to inspire others, I decided I’m going to start sharing some fitness stuff here.
 I hope you’ll stay, check it out, and maybe give some of it a try!
-Today I’m sharing two Rear Deltoid Exercises to get you started.
+Today I’m sharing two Rear Delt Exercises to get you started.

-So let’s kick this off by addressing an often overlooked and under developed muscle – the posterior or rear deltoid (rear delts).
+So let’s kick this off by addressing an often overlooked and underdeveloped muscle – the posterior or rear deltoid (rear delts).
 The anterior and lateral heads of the deltoid are often worked far more than the rear delts because they’re involved in pushing and pressing exercises.
-This type of muscular imbalance can contribute to should pain and injuries and even a hunched appearance, contributing to poor posture.
+This type of muscular imbalance can contribute to shoulder pain and injuries and even a hunched appearance, contributing to poor posture.

 If you’re looking to start growing those rear delts, here are two options for you.
 Do both on shoulder day.
 Rear delts are a smaller muscle, so no need to overload them, just do two exercises and move on.

 Rope Face Pulls on a Lat Pull Down Machine

 This is a variation of a face pull that many people do on a high pulley with a rope.
 Using individual handles clipped together on the lat pulldown machine, sit facing away from the weight stack with your back slightly arched.
 Pull straight to your forehead, leading with your elbows and pulling the handles apart as you contract your rear delts.
 Make sure to extend your arms back all the way up to get a good stretch.

 Do 4 sets of 10 to 12 reps.
 Squeezing the rear delts throughout the movement.